Margaret Taylor

-Early life and marriage
+Early life and education

-Margaret Mackall Smith was born on September 21, 1788 in Calvert County, Maryland.
+Margaret Mackall Smith was born on September 21, 1788, in Calvert County, Maryland.
 Her father was Walter Smith, a prosperous Maryland planter from a prominent family and a veteran officer of the American Revolution.
 Her mother was Ann Mackall Smith.
 Smith was homeschooled, learning skills that would allow her to fulfill a domestic role.
 These included reading and writing, arithmetic, music, embroidery, dancing, and riding.
 When Smith was ten years old, her mother died.
 She would thereafter live with her mother's parents.
 As an adult, Smith was educated at a finishing school in New York City.
 When her father died in 1804, she moved in with her sister in Louisville, Kentucky.
 She met Lieutenant Zachary Taylor while in Kentucky in 1809, and after a seven month long courtship, she married him on June 21, 1810 in her sister's log house.

+Frontier life

 The Taylors lived on the American frontier, regularly moving to different camps and barracks.
-She was one of the few military wives that accompanied their husbands into the frontier, though there were also long periods of separation when Margaret was unable to travel with Zachary.
+Margaret was one of the few military wives that accompanied their husbands into the frontier, though there were also long periods of separation when Margaret was unable to travel with Zachary.
 While in the frontier, they had six children: Ann Mackall in 1811, Sarah Knox in 1814, Octavia Pannill in 1816, Margaret Smith in 1819, Mary Elizabeth in 1824, and their only son Richard in 1826.
 She was forced to raise them in the sub-optimal conditions of military camps.
 When they came of school age, they were sent to the Eastern United States with relatives.
 Margaret and Zachary wished to give their children educational opportunities that they themselves never had.
 Their children spent many years in boarding schools, sometimes going years without seeing their parents.

-Taylor was a devout lifelong Episcopalian, and she used her faith to endure the burdens she faced while living on the frontier.
-While they were in Bayou Sara, Louisiana in 1820, the Taylors were afflicted by what was then diagnosed as bilious fever.
+Taylor was a devout lifelong Episcopalian, and her faith gave her reassurance while she endured the burdens of frontier life.
+While they were in Bayou Sara, Louisiana, in 1820, the Taylors were afflicted by what was then diagnosed as bilious fever.
 Their children Octavia and Margaret died that year.
 Taylor herself came close to death, and she was devastated by the loss of her children.
 In 1828, the Taylors found residence in a house where Zachary was stationed at Fort Snelling.
 In 1832, they had access to a larger house while Zachary was in command of Fort Crawford, where they lived until 1836.
-At this home, Taylor held two slaves that accompanied her during farm work.
+At this home, Taylor held two slaves that did farm work with her.